duriantaco/jonq/README.md

 2. **Command-Line Power**

-Use Case: Chain commands in a pipeline, like cat data.json | jonq "SELECT name, age FROM stdin" | grep "John".
+Use Case: Chain commands in a pipeline, like cat data.json | jonq - "select name, age" | grep "John".

 `Jonq` thrives in shell scripts or CI/CD workflows.
 Pandas and DuckDB require scripting or a heavier integration layer.

 3. **Lightweight and Efficient**

-`Jonq` uses `jq’s` streaming mode (`--stream`) for large JSON files, processing data piece-by-piece instead of loading it all into memory.
+`Jonq` streams large **root-array** JSON files by chunking (`jq -c '.[]'`) and processing chunks concurrently — no jq `--stream`.
+This avoids loading the entire file into memory.

 Comparison: Pandas loads everything into a DataFrame (RAM-intensive), and while DuckDB is memory-efficient for analytics, it’s still a full database engine, thus there'll be significant overhead.

 4. **SQL Simplicity for JSON**

-Example: `jonq "SELECT name, email FROM users.json WHERE status = 'active' ORDER BY name"`.
+Example: `jonq users.json "select name, email if status = 'active' sort name"`.

 Advantage: If you know SQL, "jonq" feels natural for JSON—no need to learn jq’s super difficult syntax.